NacarateJ/scheduler/README.md

 ## The API Server

-The API Srver for this project was provided by [LHL](https://www.lighthouselabs.ca/) and can be found [here](https://github.com/lighthouse-labs/scheduler-api).
+The API Server for this project was provided by [LHL](https://www.lighthouselabs.ca/) and can be found [here](https://github.com/lighthouse-labs/scheduler-api).

 ### Setup